 The process of creating G Suite Security Policies is easily completed in three simple steps – Scope, Conditions and Actions, and Summary.

 This brings up the G Suite Security Policies screen.
-Notice the Create Rule and Remove Rule, as well as the Change priority buttons.
-Using these buttons, new rules can be created, existing rules can be removed, and the priority of the rules can be altered.
+There you can find the following buttons: Create Rule and Remove Rule, as well as the Change priority one.
+Using these buttons new rules can be created, existing rules can be removed and the priority of the rules can be altered.
 The rules are processed in the order they are listed.
 Users can drag and drop the rules to change the order/priority.
 Also, the status button can be changed from On to Off to effectively enable or disable a rule.